Swelling in the ankles, feet or legs often goes away on its own. See a GP if it does not get better in a few days.

 How to ease swelling yourself

-Swelling should go away on its own, but there are some things you can try to help.
+Swelling in your ankles, feet or legs should go away on its own, but there are some things you can try to help.

 - it has not improved after treating it at home for a few days